ryandewolfe33/FuzzyClusteringSimilarity.jl/README.md

 ```
 Massage a matrix to enable julia's multiple dispatch.
 Matrix is formated with points as columns and clusters and rows.
 If matrix is a hard clustering the type is converted to Bool.

+## Internal Style and Notation
+When only one clustering is relevant, variables for membership vectors of distinct points will be labeled ui, uj.
+When two clusterings are relevant, they will be labeled, ui, uj and vi, vj corresponding to clusterings U and V.

 # References

 E. Hullermeier, M. Rifqi, S. Henzgen and R. Senge, "Comparing Fuzzy Partitions: A Generalization of the Rand Index and Related Measures," in IEEE Transactions on Fuzzy Systems, vol. 20, no. 3, pp. 546-556, June 2012. https://doi.org/10.1109/TFUZZ.2011.2179303